-- 75 Million children experience disruption to their education as a result of humanitarian crises.
+- 78.2 million children experience disruption to their education as a result of humanitarian crises

 How it works

-All design elements are created in partnership with children themselves.
-This means children are immersed in a world that reflects their experiences - and can focus on learning right away.
+All design elements are created in partnership with the children.
+This way they are immersed in a world that reflects their reality - and can focus on learning right away.

-In Sudan, research results show that Can't Wait to Learn children improved significantly.
-Nearly twice as much in maths and almost 2.7 times as much in reading, when compared to the Government Alternative Learning Programme (ALP).
+In Sudan, research results show that children following Can't Wait to Learn improved their reading skills almost 2.7 times more than children following the Government Alternative Learning Programme (ALP).